-Bishop Area Chamber of Commerce Board of Directors 2019-2020
+Bishop Area Chamber of Commerce Board of Directors 2020-2021

-Debi Yerkes, Alex Printing – Debi and husband Alex Yerkes have owned and operated Alex Printing for 40 years.
-They truly enjoy serving Inyo, Mono, Alpine and Kern Counties.
-Debi has enjoyed being a member of the Bishop Area Chamber of Commerce for many years, serving as President in 2011/2012.
-Debi says, “Living in the Eastern Sierra is my heaven on earth and I feel the need to promote and protect this awesome place.”
-Working with the Chamber is a great fit for her; she believes deeply in what the Chamber stands for and accomplishes each year.
+Debi and husband Alex Yerkes have owned and operated Alex Printing for 44 years and enjoy serving Inyo, Mono, Alpine and Kern Counties.
+She has enjoyed being a member of the Bishop Area Chamber of Commerce since 2007, serving as President in 2011-12 and 2021-22.
+She believes it is important to promote and protect the Eastern Sierra.
 Debi spends her free time hiking in the Eastern Sierra with her dogs, catching Dave Matthews Band concerts, traveling and spending time with her family.

 Tara Frank, Owens Valley Paiute-Shoshone Cultural Center

 Tara has been the Director for the Owens Valley Paiute Shoshone Cultural Center since 2014.
 She continues to inspire others and bring focus to the cultural heritage and local traditions.
 Tara has seen our community grow and believes we have potential and opportunities to expand, educate, and showcase all that our town has to offer, while preserving and honoring the legacy and heritage of the past.

 Corinna Korpi, Alta One Federal Credit Union

 Corinna is the Member Center Manager of AltaOne Federal Credit Union.
 She was born in Germany and proudly served in the US Air Force.
 She’s been with Alta One in the Eastern Sierra since 2008 and has served on various community boards and organizations in and around Inyo and Mono County including the NIHD Foundation and the Tri-County Fair Board.
 Community service is one of her passions.